How to buy woodland carbon units

 Once you've found carbon units you'd like to buy, you need to agree a price with the project developer and pay for your units.
 The price varies, depending upon the costs of creating and managing the woodland and the range of benefits that it provides.
 Within the UK, companies are paying between £7 and £20 /tCO2 for purchases of Pending Issuance Units.
 As only a small number of verified Woodland Carbon Units have been sold, we cannot yet say whether the price for these differs.

 The project developer will confirm your purchase in one of two ways:

-- If you have an account on the registry, the project developer will transfer the carbon units purchased to your account.
-You can see all the units you purchased in one place, and can retire verified Woodland Carbon Units when you are ready to use them against your GHG emissions.
+- If you have an account on the UK Land Carbon Registry, the project developer will transfer the carbon units purchased to your account.
+You can see all the units you purchased (both from the Woodland Carbon Code and Peatland Code) in one place, and can retire verified Woodland Carbon Units when you are ready to use them against your GHG emissions.

 - If you don’t want to setup an account, the project developer can:

 - ‘Assign’ Pending Issuance Units to you (You will be able to see your units on the 'Assigned Credits' page with your name against them, and these units will be automatically ‘retired’ if and when they are verified)